MicrosoftDocs/visualstudio-docs/mac/refactoring.md

 ---
 title: Refactoring
-description: Re-organising code in Xamarin Studio is simple through the use of Source Analysis.
+description: Re-organising code in Visual Studio for Mac is made simple through the use of Source Analysis.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017